mteillet/Renderman_NPR_shaders/OSL/OSL_Shader.md

 OSL is Open Shading Language
 Need to be compiled before use
-Can be used with a wide variety of applications
+Can be used with a wide variety of applications/platforms Faster the SeExpression
+Slower than C++